-- Lymphatic vessels drain the whole respiratory tree but are not present in the
+- Lymphatic vessels drain the entire respiratory tree (lymphatic vessels are not present in the )

 - Intrapulmonary nodes → bronchopulmonary nodes → tracheobronchial nodes → paratracheal nodes → bronchomediastinal nodes and trunks → thoracic duct on the left and right lymphatic duct on the right

 - Branches accompany the blood vessels and bronchi into the lung.

 - Sympathetic fibers (act on ß2-receptors): innervate blood vessels, smooth muscle, and glands (bronchodilation, vasoconstriction, decrease secretion)